Caleb Kelly (curator)

-Caleb Kelly (born 1972 in Dunedin) is a curator, author and educator from New Zealand currently based in Sydney, Australia.
-His particular area of interest is sound and noise works by artists.
+Caleb Kelly (born Caleb Stuart 1972 in Dunedin) is a curator, author and educator from New Zealand currently based in Sydney, Australia.
+His particular area of interest is sound art and noise music made by artists.

 Directorships and curation

 High Reflections was a monthly series of sound events started in 2009 and curated by Kelly and Alex White at Serial Space in Sydney, Australia.
 It ended in May 2011 with a mini festival at Red Rattler.

-In April 2010 Kelly produced "caleb.k presents" for the ISSUE Project Room in New York.
+In April 2010 Kelly produced caleb.k presents for the ISSUE Project Room in New York City.

-Until 2006 Caleb was one of the three directors of Pelt gallery including Peter Blamey and William Noble.
+Until 2006 Caleb was one of the three directors of Pelt Gallery including Peter Blamey and William Noble.
 It was located in Chippendale, a semi-industrial inner city suburb of Sydney.
-The gallery specialised in exhibitions artwork for which sound was the primary medium or only media.
-During its period of operation it was the venue for most of the impermanent audio events (also curated by Kelly).
+The gallery specialized in exhibitions artwork for which sound was the primary medium or only media.
+During its period of operation, it was the venue for most of the impermanent audio events (also curated by Kelly).

 Between 2001 and 2006 Caleb Kelly curated impermanent.audio; an independent sound event primarily concerned with the performance of new musics, focused listening, the still contemplation of abstract audio and the act of listening itself.
 By the time it ended in 2006 Kelly had produced over 100 events and festivals.